Iron Behind the Velvet - Chapter 2

 “What’s the matter?” she asked.

 He raised his arm and pointed with a shaking finger across the room, grumbling under his breath.
 Jamie and Father were busy with knives and a bowl of fruit.
-Arthur was perched between them on the long table, a china plate at his feet.
-With a little imagination, triumph could be seen in the raccoon’s masked eyes.
-He was being spoiled – Father and Jamie gleeful partners in it.
+Arthur, a china plate at his feet, perched between them on the long table.
+With a little imagination, triumph could be seen in the raccoon’s masked eyes, Father and Jamie gleeful partners in his spoiling.

 “So, Jamie.
 Where will Arthur sleep?”
-Catherine joined them at their table.
+Catherine stood behind Father, her hands on his shoulders.

 “Wherever he wants, as long as it’s outside my blankets,” Jamie said.
 “That I meant.
 But probably with Father.
 You love the little thief, don’t you, Father?”

 “Well, no one else must know.
-It would be ruinous to my reputation,” he said with a sheepish grin as he offered Arthur another grape, a chunk of melon, a slice of banana.
+It would be ruinous to my reputation,” he said.
+With a sheepish grin, he offered Arthur another grape, a chunk of melon, a slice of banana.

 “You know what Arthur really likes?”
 Jamie said.
 “Marshmallows and maple syrup.”